 Provisions not included in a statute should not be included by the courts.
-Mich Basic Prop Ins Ass'n v Office of Financial & Ins Regulation, 288 Mich App 552, 560; 808 NW2d 456 (2010).
+Mich Basic Prop Ins Ass'n v Office of Fin & Ins Regulation, 288 Mich App 552, 560; 808 NW2d 456 (2010).
 Further, the use of different terms in a statute suggests different meanings.
-US Fidelity Ins & Guaranty Co v Mich Catastrophic Claims Ass'n (On Rehearing), 484 Mich 1, 14; 773 NW2d 243 (2009).
-Finally, although only an aid to interpretation, we note that the maxim "expressio unius est exclusio alterius" (the expression of one thing suggests the exclusion of all others) means that the express mention of one thing in a statutory provision implies the exclusion of similar things.
+United States Fidelity & Guaranty Co v Mich Catastrophic Claims Ass'n (On Rehearing), 484 Mich 1, 14; 795 NW2d 101 (2009).
+Finally, although only an aid to interpretation, we note that the maxim expressio unius est exclusio alterius (the expression of one thing suggests the exclusion of all others) means that the express mention of one thing in a statutory provision implies the exclusion of similar things.
 Johnson v Recca, 492 Mich 169, 176 n 4; 821 NW2d 520 (2012).

-Nor are we persuaded by plaintiff's argument that "usable marihuana" merely constitutes "marihuana" that is "usable," and that a brownie containing THC extracted from the resin of a marijuana plant is "usable marihuana" because it is "marihuana" that is "usable" simply by virtue of its ingestion.
+Nor are we persuaded by the prosecution's argument that usable marijuana merely constitutes marijuana that is "usable" and that a brownie containing THC extracted from the resin of a marijuana plant is usable marijuana because it is marijuana that is "usable" simply by virtue of its ingestion.
 That argument requires a circularity of reasoning that would read into the drafters' definition of "usable marihuana" a component (resin) that the drafters expressly excluded.
-Moreover, it ignores the fact that "usable marihuana" is not simply a combination of the words "usable" and "marihuana"; rather, it is a term of art specifically defined by the MMMA.
+Moreover, it ignores the fact that the term "usable marihuana" is not simply a combination of the words "usable" and "marihuana"; rather, it is a term of art specifically defined by the MMMA.
 We are not at liberty to ignore that definition in favor of our own.
-See People v Williams, 288 Mich App 67, 74; 792 NW2d 384 (2010).
-The drafters' definition of the term "usable marihuana" clearly was not intended to encompass all "marihuana" that theoretically is "usable," in the colloquial meaning of the term, by virtue of its ability to be ingested.
-Rather, as a term of art, it is designed to identify a subset of "marihuana" that may be possessed, in allowed quantities, for purposes of an immunity analysis under section 4 of the MMMA.

-find no support in our precedent for the notion that the amount of a controlled substance possessed should be established by a defendant's self-report.
+See People v Williams, 288 Mich App 67, 74; 792 NW2d 384 (2010), aff'd 491 Mich 164 (2012).
+The drafters' definition of the term "usable marihuana" clearly was not intended to encompass all marijuana that theoretically is "usable," in the colloquial meaning of the term, by virtue of its ability to be ingested.
+Rather, as a term of art, it is designed to identify a subset of marijuana that we find no support in our precedent for the notion that the amount of a controlled substance possessed should be established by a defendant's self-report.